 - Consider keeping the kennel in your bedroom next to your bed the first few nights.
 This is somewhat comforting to some puppies.
 You can drop your hand next to the crate those first few nights so the puppy can smell you.
 You can move the crate to another room in a week or so if you choose to.

 - When you pick your puppy up from the breeder or shelter, bring a small towel and put it with the puppy and her siblings for a few minutes to get their scent on it.
 Put that towel in your puppy’s crate.

-- Put soft, comforting blankets in your puppy’s kennel and a soft toy.
+- Put a soft, comforting puppy blanket in your puppy’s kennel and a soft toy.

-- Try a heartbeat toy (I haven’t tried this, have you?).
+- Try a heartbeat toy.
 Similar to the old trick of a ticking clock in a pillow case to mimic a “heartbeat.”
 This toy is also heated.

-- Put chew toys in the kennel like bully sticks.
+- Put chew toys in the kennel like bully sticks and Kongs.

 - Feed your puppy her meals in her kennel.